 Our Multifaceted Work for Horses

 Because the ASPCA is dedicated to ensuring good welfare for all equines, we’re building innovative programs to provide them with a unique, comprehensive network of support.
-Our strategy has four priorities: Keep horses safe, normalize equine adoption, fight cruelty, and respond to emergencies.
+Our strategy has four priorities: Keep horses safe, popularize equine adoption, fight cruelty, and respond to emergencies.

 Keeping Horses Safe